 Management Approach – Effluents and Waste

-According to the corporate eco-balance, waste disposal accounted for 4.8% of the environmental impact of production in 2014.
-All production plants have a Geberit management system, which provides the foundation for optimized processes.
-The reduction and safe handling of waste water and waste is integrated into this system.
-In particular, the environmental management system ensures that waste is sorted so that as much as possible is recycled, and as little as possible is incinerated or ends up at landfill sites.
+Waste disposal accounted for 1.8% of the overall environmental impact in 2017.
+The reduction and safe handling of waste water and waste is promoted at the plants within the scope of the environmental management system according to ISO 14001.
+Waste is sorted so that as much as possible is recycled, and as little as possible has to be incinerated or sent to landfill sites.

 G4-EN22 Water discharge

-There were no significant spills of chemicals in the reporting period.
+There were no spills of chemicals in the reporting period.

 G4-EN25 Transport of hazardous waste

-In 2014, 262 metric tons of hazardous waste (previous year 269 metric tons) were disposed of by incineration and 505 metric tons (previous year 956 metric tons) were recycled.
+In 2017, 896 tonnes of hazardous waste (previous year 417 tonnes) were disposed of by incineration and 599 tonnes of hazardous waste (previous year 609 tonnes) were recycled.
 At Geberit, all waste is disposed of and recycled by licensed disposal companies.

 G4-EN26 Effects of water discharges on bodies of water

 This indicator is not relevant to Geberit as no bodies of water are affected by significant water discharge from Geberit facilities as defined in the GRI guidelines.